sturowski/cppsql/README.md

 https://github.com/sturowski/cppsql

 ## License
-The project license is specified in COPYING and COPYING.LESSER.
+The project license is specified in LICENSE and LICENSE.LESSER.

 cppsql is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published